On the Computational Complexity of Non-dictatorial Aggregation

-The following two theorems characterize possibility domains in the Boolean framework and in the non-Boolean framework, respectively.
-These results are the stepping stones towards showing that the following decision problem is solvable in polynomial time: given a set $X$ of feasible evaluations, is $X$ a possibility domain?
+We now present two theorems that characterize possibility domains in the Boolean and the non-Boolean framework.
+They are the stepping stones towards showing that the following decision problem is solvable in polynomial time: given a set $X$ of feasible evaluations, is $X$ a possibility domain?